Pakistan blocks social media app TikTok for "immoral and indecent" content

 “We have been in regular communication with the PTA and continue to work with them.
 We are hopeful to reach a conclusion that helps us continue to serve the country’s vibrant and creative online community,” it said.

-TikTok, owned by China-based ByteDance, has become hugely popular in a short period of time, by encouraging young users to post brief videos.
-Its quick rise has caught it in a firestorm, with a number of countries raising security and privacy concerns over its links to China.
+TikTok, owned by China-based ByteDance, has become hugely popular in a short period of time by encouraging young users to post brief videos.
+But a number of countries have raised security and privacy concerns over its links to China.

 In June, it was blocked in India - then its largest market by users - which cited national security concerns at a time of a border dispute with China.
 Separately, it faces the threat of being barred in the United States, and scrutiny in other countries including Australia.

-TikTok has long denied that its links to China pose a security concern in other countries.
+TikTok has long denied that its links to China pose a security concern.

+According to the PTA spokesman, TikTok reported 20 million monthly active users in Pakistan, while it was the third most downloaded app after WhatsApp and Facebook over the last 12 months, according to analytics firm Sensor Tower.

-Three Pakistani officials had told Reuters earlier on Friday that a ban on the app in Pakistan was imminent.
+Three Pakistani officials had told Reuters earlier on Friday that a ban on the app was imminent.
+TikTok was issued with a final warning in July.
+[L3N2ES2ND]

-“We have been asking them repeatedly to put in place an effective mechanism for blocking immoral and indecent content,” one of the top officials directly involved in the decision told Reuters.
-“The platform, however, hasn’t been able to fully satisfy Pakistani authorities.”
+“We have been asking them repeatedly to put in place an effective mechanism for blocking immoral and indecent content,” one of the officials directly involved in the decision told Reuters.

-The decision was taken after Prime Minister Imran Khan took a keen interest in the issue, said a second Pakistani official, adding that Khan has directed the telecoms authorities to make all efforts to block vulgar content.
+The decision to ban TikTok was taken after Prime Minister Imran Khan took a keen interest in the issue, said a second official, adding that Khan has directed the telecoms authorities to make all efforts to block vulgar content.

+Last month, five dating apps, including Tinder and Grindr, were also blocked by the PTA.

 Usama Khilji, director of Bolo Bhi, a Pakistani group advocating for the rights of internet users, said the decision undermined the government’s dreams of a digital Pakistan.